djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 * Repeat step 1-3 n times.

 <h2>Optimizations</h2>
-It is possible that the array will be sorted before the n'th iteration.
+It is possible that the array will be sorted before the nth iteration.
 In that case, we simply stop the algorithm.

 <h2>Stability</h2>
-It is a steady algorithm since no item gets switched ahead of another unless they are in the incorrect order.
+It is a stable algorithm since no item gets switched ahead of another unless they are in the incorrect order.
 As a result, objects with identical keys will retain their original arrangement.

 <h2>Time complexity</h2>